Caroline affair: Burning of Caroline

-On December 29, 1837, Canadian militia colonel Allan MacNab and Royal Navy captain Andrew Drew led a British force consisting of militiamen and law enforcement officers across the Canada–United States border.
-The force chased off the crew of Caroline, towed the vessel into the currents of the Niagara River and set her on fire before casting the ship adrift; Caroline proceeded to float over the Niagara Falls and was destroyed.
-During the confrontation between the British force and the crew, which involved shots being fired, a Black American watchmaker, Amos Durfee, was accidentally killed by an unknown person.
-As news of the burning spread, a number of American newspapers falsely reported "the death of twenty-two of her crew" when only Durfee was killed.
+On December 29, 1837, Canadian Militia Colonel Allan MacNab and Royal Navy Captain Andrew Drew led a force of militiamen and law enforcement officials across the Canada–United States border.
+The force chased off the crew of Caroline, towed the vessel into the currents of the Niagara River and set her on fire before casting the ship adrift; Caroline proceeded to float over Niagara Falls and was destroyed.
+During the confrontation between the Canadian force and Carolines crew, which involved shots being fired, and a Black American watchmaker, Amos Durfee, was accidentally killed by an unknown person.
+As news of the burning spread, American newspapers falsely reported "the death of twenty-two of her crew" when only Durfee was killed.
 Public opinion in the United States was outraged over the burning, and President Martin Van Buren protested to the government of the United Kingdom over the incident.

-British diplomat Henry Stephen Fox summarized the British justification for the incursion in an 1841 letter to John Forsyth:
+The British ambassador to the United States, Henry Stephen Fox wrote in an 1841 letter to the American politician John Forsyth, stating:

 The steamboat Caroline was a hostile vessel engaged in piratical war against her Majesty's people... it was under such circumstances, which it is to be hoped will never recur, that the vessel was attacked by a party of her Majesty's people, captured and destroyed.

-The Attorney General of New York, Willis Hall, responded by stating:
+Attorney General of New York Willis Hall responded by stating:

 Those of our fellow citizens... single-handed and alone, left our territory and united themselves with a foreign power, have violated no law... they have done no more than has been done again and again by the people of every nation.
 Your own recollections of history will furnish your minds with hundreds of examples.
 The Swiss nation have, for hundreds of years, fed all the armies of Europe; and who ever thought of holding them responsible for it?
 They did no more than Admiral Lord Cochrane did in taking part with South America.
 They did no more than Lord Byron did, who gave his life to aid the Greeks in breaking the chains of Turkish bondage.
 They did no more than Lafayette.
 Gentlemen, I am not deviating from the case further than is necessary to remove the just odium which has been unjustly thrown upon those who joined the insurgents.